angryobject/pickanote/README.md

 Random notes generator.
-Made to practice memorising notes on the guitar fretboard and to try wrapping a sample webapp into a native app.
+Made to practice memorising notes on the guitar fretboard and to try wrapping a sample webapp into a native app (and [publish it](https://play.google.com/store/apps/details?id=angryobject.pickanote), wtf).